 Online Drawing Development Year

-A year-long online programme taught at postgraduate-level, designed to develop your drawing and studio practice.
+A year-long online programme designed to develop your drawing and studio practice

 Designed by artists, for artists, the Online Drawing Development Year is an innovative new course that has been devised to allow arts graduates and those with a developing studio practice, to benefit from live online drawing tuition and a structured critical dialogue with tutors, mentors, and peers over the course of three terms.